Kapelianovych/ai/README.md

 #### Memory

 Neural network have long-time and short-time memory.
-All information (knowledge - weights of synapces) of neural network during studying pass through short-time memory.
+All information (knowledge - weights of synapses) of neural network during studying pass through short-time memory.
 When studying finished and knowledge is structured, then it pass to long-time memory.
 Knowledge is saved in JSON file `knowledge.json` in `resources` directory in the root of your library.
 For next time network take knowledge from file and initialize with proper weights.

 #### Structure

-Neural network can be created from predefined structure difined in `structure.json` file.
-You can place it anywhere you want, but default and preffered way is placing it in `resources` directory in the root of your library.
+Neural network can be created from predefined structure defined in `structure.json` file.
+You can place it anywhere you want, but default and preferred way is placing it in `resources` directory in the root of your library.

-Every `structure.json` must have `type` property that corresspond to neural network's name.
+Every `structure.json` must have `type` property that correspond to neural network's name.
 Other properties such as:

     - activation: specifies which function are used for neuron activation (default sigmoid)